ICT training by AFOS and PartnerAfrika

 Universities as training centers for motivated professionals and as placement agents to the private sector

-digiCAP.gh is a partnership project of the AFOS Foundation for Entrepreneurial Development Cooperation of the Federation of Catholic Entrepreneurs (BKU) with the University of Cape Coast (UCC), the Accra Technical University (ATU) and the Institute of ICT Professionals Ghana (IIPGH).
-The project aims to develop the capacity of the universities, as well as local business institutions, to deliver practical ICT qualification programs that are aligned with the needs of local businesses.
-Both short-term and long-term programs for students will be developed and established.
+digicap.gh was a partnership project of the AFOS Foundation for Entrepreneurial Development Cooperation of the Federation of Catholic Entrepreneurs (BKU) with the University of Cape Coast (UCC), the Accra Technical University (ATU) and the Institute of ICT Professionals Ghana (IIPGH).
+As part of the project, the universities UCC and ATU as well as local business institutions developed capacities to deliver practical ICT qualification programs aligned with the needs of local businesses.
+Both short- and long-term programs for students were developed and established.

 STATUS AND OUTLOOK